Tustin Drug and Variety Store

 by Juanita Lovret

-D (El Camino) was the heart of town.
+D Street (El Camino Real) was the heart of town.
 Those living in town and those from the outlying citrus ranches

 congregated here creating many traditions.